How Many People Suffer From Depression Worldwide?

 Japan also has experienced similar statistics, and from 1996 to 2012, approximately 20 per 100,000 people died from suicide.
 Most notably, in 1998, it peaked at 50 per 100,000 individuals.

 In Japan and South Korea, education levels are a major contributor to how many people are depressed.
-Those with higher education and advanced degrees are associated with better, more stable occupations, and therefore, more respect in their societies.
+Higher education and advanced degrees are associated with better, more stable occupations, and therefore, more respect in their societies.
 Because of this, those with lower educational levels have an increased risk of suicide.

 Contrary to this, higher education is also a source of significant stress in these societies.
-Depression in college students statistics for Japan reports that 43.8 percent of men and 40.9 percent of women at the university level have high perceived mental stress and many of them smoke and drink alcohol to cope with it.
+Depression in college students statistics for Japan reports that 43.8 percent of men and 40.9 percent of women at the university level have high perceived mental stress.
+Many smoke and drink alcohol to cope with it.

 Even worse, many young men and women resort to suicide to escape the stress from university and professional lives.